Fred Crisman: Legacy

 In 1979, the House Select Committee on Assassinations reported that forensic anthropologists had analyzed and compared the photographs of the "three tramps" with those of Crisman, as well as with photographs of Watergate figures E. Howard Hunt, Frank Sturgis, and two other men.
 According to the Committee, only Crisman resembled any of the tramps; but the same Committee determined that he was not in Dealey Plaza on the day of the assassination.

-In 2022, an animated film titled Fred Crisman: Cave of the Space Nazis won Best Comedy at Gen Con Film Festival.